-While the college does not permit pets on campus, it does comply with federal law that mandates the presence of support animals for individuals with appropriately documented disabilities.
-This policy establishes guidelines and regulations for the presence of such support animals in campus housing.
-This policy pertains to all students living in campus housing.
+Service or Emotional Support Animals While the college does not permit pets on campus, it does comply with federal law, American Disability Act and the Fair Housing Act in the regards to the presence of Service or Emotional Support Animal for individuals with appropriately documented disabilities.
+Contact Director of Disability Services (students) or Human Resources (employees) for guidelines and regulations for the accommodation of Service or Support animals in campus housing or in campus buildings.